How to Use a Solar Pool Cover

 When to Use a Solar Pool Cover

 As a general rule, you should use a solar pool cover whenever you are not using the pool.
 Try to use it as much as possible to maintain the pool temperature.
 In particular, you should use the cover at nighttime when the cool of the night is likely to rob your pool of those precious few degrees that can make it go from pleasant swimming temperatures to freezing.
-However, it can be equally helpful to use the solar pool cover during the day when the solar pool cover can use the sun to heat up your pool further.
+However, it can be equally helpful to use the solar pool cover during the day when the solar pool cover can use the sun to heat your pool further.

 The one exception to this rule would be using a liquid solar cover.
 Liquid solar covers can be used even when swimming.